 When your business starts to take off (it will!) then it’s time to make things legal.

-Register your business (either as a sole proprietorship or LLC—I prefer the latter), get a tax ID if applicable in your country, and start tracking your income and expenses before the tax filing season.
+Register your business, get a tax ID if applicable in your country, and start tracking your income and expenses before the tax filing season.

 Even before you register your business, learn basic business skills like sending invoices—yes, even for your first job.

-Something else to implement from day one is using a contract for every business engagement (you can send yours if your client doesn’t send one) and including payment terms within.
+Something else to implement from day one is using a contract for every business engagement (you can send yours if your client doesn’t send one) which includes the payment terms.

-For example, a study by Peak Freelance showed that over 50% of freelance writers (content marketing) earn less than $30,000 per annum.
+A study by Peak Freelance showed that over 50% of freelance writers in content marketing earn less than $30,000 per annum.
 However, the same survey showed that 27% of writers earn over $50,000 per year.

 It also highlighted that all freelancers making over $100K have been writing for at least two years, showing how experience plays into annual income.